 “The fundamental purpose of Phase I research is selecting a therapeutic effect, identifying it if present, and estimating its magnitude” p.6

 Doesn’t feedback have a positive effect on swallow exercise execution and accuracy?
 [See Azola et al. article] So, since we know this, can the results really be solely based on Mendelsohn maneuver?
-This is another important idea to keep in mind for clinicians who are literally just looking for answers (don’t worry, I am one of these too!😊)—we can’t just jump to the conclusions!
+This is another important idea to keep in mind for clinicians who are literally just looking for answers (I am right there with ya!🙋♀️)—we can’t just jump to the conclusions!
 Because multiple interventions are being implemented (even though the article is explaining how they are only focused on the Mendelsohn), we really have to stop and consider if this is actually construct validity (aka testing what it says it’s testing).
 For example, because these 2 things are not being evaluated separately, we really cannot determine whether the effects are the result of Mendelsohn or visual feedback.
-To test this, us curious cats need to keep our critical thinking caps from collecting dust:
+To test this, curious cats like us need to prevent our critical thinking caps from collecting dust:

 - The optimist may say that “the Mendelsohn maneuver can improve DOHMAE and DOHME”